 Scholarship Fund: Donations are greatly appreciated to provide financial support for CDS families who may otherwise not be able to attend preschool.
 This fund also supports families throughout the year who may have an unplanned circumstance during the school year which causes a financial hardship.
 If you would like to share with a child of CUMC’s preschool, please make a donation earmarking your check “CDS Scholarship Fund” or direct your online gift to the CDS Scholarship Fund.

 www.centreville-umc.org/about CUMC/employment opportunities

-Director of Serve Ministries: Centreville UMC has a part-time opening for a Director of Serve Ministries.
-The director will be responsible for overseeing CUMC’s Serve Ministries that provides outreach to people locally, nationally and globally.
-The director will work with CUMC’s Mission Council and staff to help the congregation support: mission trips, food and clothing distributions, hypothermia shelter and ESL classes.
-Qualified applicants should submit their job application and resume to firstname.lastname@example.org.
+Director of Serve Ministries: Centreville UMC has an opening for a full-time Director of Serve Ministries.
+The director will be responsible for overseeing ministries that provide outreach to people locally, nationally and globally.
+The director will work with CUMC’s Mission Council and staff to help the congregation support mission trips, food and clothing distributions, hypothermia shelter and ESL classes.
+Qualified applicants should submit their job application and resume to email@example.com.